 That same year a young Englishman named Nicky Winton visited Prague at the behest of a friend.
 He took into account the events of that year-the annexation of Austria by Germany, Kristallnacht, and the Munich agreement- and correctly surmised that war was on the horizon.
 Armed with the knowledge that England would accept refugees age 17 and younger if English families were found to take them in, Nicky got to work.
 He made lists of Czech children, took their photographs, arranged their papers and visas, found them foster families, and coordinated their travel via train.
 Sometimes he paid out of his own pocket.

 In March 1939, Germany invaded the rest of Czechoslovakia, including Vera's hometown.
-But it soon her turn to leave for England, on a train arranged by none other than Nicholas Winton.
+She left for England not long after, on a train arranged by none other than Nicholas Winton.
 Vera was one of 669 children to leave on a total of eight trains out of Prague that year.
 On September 1, Germany invaded Poland.
 War had officially come to Europe.

 Nicky never told anyone about what he had done.
 It was only after his wife found his records almost 50 years later that he told his story.
 In 1988, Vera's and Nicky's paths would intersect again, this time on a British television program.
 The rest of the world soon learned exactly what Nicholas Winton had done.